 We can write longer programs, too:

-This program is equivalent to 2 + 3 * 5.
+This program is equivalent to 2 + 3 - 5 .
 Er, make that (2 + 3) * 5.
 As long as we know the arity of each procedure, postfix notation requires no rules for the precedence of operators.
-(The same is true for prefix languages, as you have seen in Racket...)

-As a result, we can compose programs simply by concatenating their source code
+This points out a more general feature of stack programs: we can compose programs simply by concatenating their source code

-For this reason, the formal name for this programming style is concatenative programming.
+For this reason, another name for this programming style is concatenative programming.
 It turns out that the stack is really just an implementation detail -- and an especially convenient one.

 If we look at a program written in postfix notation, it seems that data flows from right to left, and the application of operators flows from left to right.

-The programs above are legal programs in Joy, the canonical concatenative programming language.
+The programs above are legal programs in Joy, a concatenative language developed and used to explore these ideas.
 Joy is simple, as are most tools for it, but it has all the ideas we need to understand concatenative programming.
 Let's look at a few more Joy programs, to see how concatenative programmers think.